-In 2022, we achieved further growth of our business with net sales rising 0.5% over the 2021 level due to the following factors:
+In 2023, we achieved net sales growth of 4.9% over the 2022 level due to the following factors:

-- Pricing actions, including those taken in response to the inflationary cost environment, contributed 7.7% of the increase in net sales. - Volume and product mix unfavorably impacted our net sales growth by 4.5%, exclusive of acquisitions and divestitures.
-Our consumer segment experienced unfavorable volume and product mix of 9.3% which included the unfavorable impact of price elasticity as well as the impact of restrictive measures related to COVID-19 resurgences in China, the exit of our consumer operations in Russia, and the exit of our rice product line in India which collectively contributed approximately 1.5% to that decline.
-Increased volume and product mix of 3.5% in our flavor solutions segment was principally driven by the continued strength of sales to packaged food companies and the continued recovery in away-from-home demand. - Acquisitions contributed 0.2% of the increase in net sales.
-Divestitures negatively impacted our net sales increase by 0.4%. - Net sales growth was negatively impacted by fluctuations in currency rates that decreased sales growth by 2.5%.
-Excluding this impact, we grew sales by 3.0% over the prior year on a constant currency basis.
+- Pricing actions, taken in response to the inflationary cost environment, contributed 8.5% to the increase in net sales. - Volume and product mix unfavorably impacted our net sales growth by 2.6%, exclusive of divestitures.
+Both our consumer and flavor solutions segments experienced unfavorable volume and product mix of 3.9% and 1.0%, respectively, including the impact of price elasticity.
+Our decisions to exit our consumer operations in Russia and certain low margin businesses contributed approximately 0.9% to the unfavorable impact of volume and product mix. - Divestitures negatively impacted our net sales increase by 0.4%. - Net sales growth was negatively impacted by fluctuations in currency rates that decreased sales growth by 0.6%.
+Excluding this impact, we grew sales by 5.5% over the prior year on a constant currency basis.

-Operating income was \$863.6 million in 2022 and \$1,015.1 million in 2021.
-We recorded \$51.6 million and \$51.1 million of special charges in 2022 and 2021, respectively, related to organization and streamlining actions.
-Special charges in 2021 included \$4.7 million in cost of goods sold related the exit of a low margin business.
-In 2022 and 2021, we also recorded \$2.2 million and \$35.3 million of transaction and integration expenses, respectively, related to our acquisitions of Cholula and FONA that reduced operating income.
-In 2022, compared to the year-ago period, the unfavorable impact of increased commodity, packaging materials and transportation costs and higher conversion costs more than offset the favorable impact of higher sales, which included the impact of pricing actions taken in response to the inflationary environment, \$112 million of cost savings from our CCI program, including organization and streamlining actions, and lower incentive-based compensation.
-Excluding special charges and transaction and integration expenses related to our acquisitions of Cholula and FONA, adjusted operating income was \$917.4 million in 2022, a decrease of 16.7%, compared to \$1,101.5 million in the year-ago period.
-In constant currency, adjusted operating income declined 15.5%.
+Operating income was \$963.0 million in 2023 and \$863.6 million in 2022.
+We recorded \$61.2 million and \$51.6 million of special charges in 2023 and 2022, respectively, related to organization and streamlining actions.
+In 2022, we also recorded \$2.2 million of transaction and integration expenses related to our acquisition of FONA that reduced operating income.
+In 2023, the effects of pricing actions taken in response to increased costs and cost savings from our GOE and CCI programs during 2022 were partially offset by increased employee incentive compensation and higher distribution costs.
+Excluding special charges and transaction and integration expenses related to our acquisition of FONA, adjusted operating income was \$1,024.2 million in 2023, an increase of 11.6%, compared to \$917.4 million in the year-ago period.
+In constant currency, adjusted operating income increased 12.0%.
 For further details and a reconciliation of non-GAAP to reported amounts, see the subsequent discussion under the heading "Non-GAAP Financial Measures".

-Diluted earnings per share was \$2.52 in 2022 and \$2.80 in 2021.
-The year-on-year decrease in earnings per share was primarily driven by lower operating income that was partially offset by the favorable effect of a lower level of special charges and transaction and integration expenses in 2022 as compared to 2021.
-Special charges and transaction and integration expenses lowered earnings per share by \$0.15 and \$0.30 in 2022 and 2021, respectively.
+Diluted earnings per share was \$2.52 in 2023 and 2022.
+In 2023, diluted earnings per share was driven primarily by the impact of higher operating income, an increase in interest expense, the unfavorable effects of a decrease in other income, and an increase in income from unconsolidated operations.
+Special charges and transaction and integration expenses lowered earnings per share by \$0.18 and \$0.15 in 2023 and 2022, respectively.
 A gain on our sale of a business increased earnings per share by \$0.14 in 2022.
-A gain on our sale of an unconsolidated operation increased earnings per share by \$0.05 in 2021.
-Excluding the effects of special charges, transaction and integration expenses, the gain realized from the sale of a business, and the gain realized from the sale of an unconsolidated operation, adjusted diluted earnings per share was \$2.53 in 2022 and \$3.05 in 2021, or a decrease of 17.0%.
+Excluding the effects of special charges, transaction and integration expenses, and the gain realized from the sale of a business, adjusted diluted earnings per share was \$2.70 in 2023 and \$2.53 in 2022, or an increase of 6.7%.